puttzy/presentation-micronaut-gcp-end-to-end/readme.md

 > sdk install micronaut

 ### <a name="install-gcloud">Install GCloud SDK</a>
-There's a few more steps than I want to get into for this tutorial - but to understand how to install and confirgure the gcloud sdk check [here](https://cloud.google.com/sdk/gcloud/).
+There's a few more steps than I want to get into for this tutorial - but to understand how to install and configure the gcloud sdk check [here](https://cloud.google.com/sdk/gcloud/).
 Please note you'll need to also install the beta feature to test the cloud run and cloud build locally